undrscre/putater/README.md

-# pot80
+# putater
 a virtual computer, for the funsies!

 ## what is this?
-pot80 is a virtual computer featuring a 80x80 monochrome display, a 16-bit CPU, and a simple instruction set. all written in typescript!
+putater is a virtual computer featuring a 256x256 16-bit color display, a 16-bit CPU, and a simple instruction set. all written in typescript!

 ## how do i use it?